jerry-lu-9999/EventGroup/README.md

 ## Build and Deployment target

-This project is built in Xcode 12.4
+This project is built in Xcode 12.4, Tested on iPhone 12 simulator

 Deployment target : iOS 12.1 (By implementing  @available(iOS 13.0, *) to AppDelegate and SceneDelegate)

 ## Branches